pairshaped/curlingio-docs/docs/getting-started/curling-club-managers.md

 ## Online Registration

-Curling I/O was built from the ground up to manage curler registration.
+Curling I/O was built from the ground up to manage curling club registrations.
 It's intuitive and seamless for curlers of all ages to use season after season.
 In fact, our national curler database makes it even easier to register again after the first season as they won't need to rekey all of their information.